-Today Catherine debuted a new designer for her wardrobe.
+Today The Duchess of Cambridge debuted a new designer for her wardrobe.

-For the visit, Duchess wore Gucci tweed dress.
+For the visit, The Duchess wore Gucci tweed dress.
 The Grosgrain-trimmed cotton-blend tweed mini dress is made from blended cotton tweed is mid-knee length long.

 The £1,790 dress comes in black and white light tweed with blue and red web trim and faux-pearl embellishments that are topped with the label’s iconic interlocking ‘GG’ logo.

 It features elbow-length sleeves with a concealed hook and zipper at the back.
 The dress is currently available at Net-A-Porter and Farfetch for $2980.After a long time, we saw the return of Catherine’s LK Bannett Navy block heel shoes.